EarthZetaOrg/ai-trading-bot/docs/rest-api.md

 ## Consuming the API

 You can consume the API by using the script `scripts/rest_client.py`.
-The client script only requires the `requests` module, so FreqTrade does not need to be installed on the system.
+The client script only requires the `requests` module, so earthzetaorg does not need to be installed on the system.

 ``` bash
 python3 scripts/rest_client.py <command> [optional parameters]